Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 HYPOPHARYNX

-A hypopharyngeal obstruction is treated by using the tongue base titraters to first shift the tail segments down-and-back to get them as far as possible behind the tongue base (below left), and then rotate them forward (below right) in two steps to pry the tongue base anteriorly off the lower pharyngeal wall and away from the epiglottis.
-The photos below show this rotation of the tail segment adjusters from down-and-back to down-and-forward.
+This range of adjustment enables the tongue base titraters to first shift the tail segments down-and-back, to get them as far as possible behind the tongue base (below left), and then to rotate them forward (below right) to pry the tongue base anteriorly off the lower pharyngeal wall and away from the epiglottis.
 The green acrylic build-ups over the third molars are the bite stops.

 _DSC2122.jpg _DSC2742_1.jpg